raspitv/bikedashcam/README.md

 A dashcam for bicycles

-Both the bash script delete_oldest_.h264.sh and python 2 file dashcamcorder.py should also be located in /home/pi and made executable (chmod +x filename)
+Both the bash script delete_oldest_.h264.sh and python 2 file dashcamcorder.py should be located in /home/pi and made executable (chmod +x filename)

 If you want it to run on boot, add...